alchemistry/alchemlyb/docs/parsing.rst

 Parsing data files
 ==================
 **alchemlyb** features parsing submodules for getting raw data from different software packages into common data structures that can be used directly by its :ref:`subsamplers <subsampling>` and :ref:`estimators <estimators>`.
-Each submodule features at least two functions, namely:
+Each submodule features some of the following functions, namely:

 :func:`extract_dHdl`
   Extract the gradient of the Hamiltonian, :math:`\frac{dH}{d\lambda}`, for each timestep of the sampled state.